scott-volteo/KillerPortals/guidebook.md

 1. Select **Common Beef Items** reference
 1. Click **Update**
 1. Repeat Steps 8-13 for the *What toppings would you like?* variable
-1. Add the *Common Beef Items* variable set to the Cheeseteak catalog item.
+1. Add the *Common Beef Items* variable set to the Cheese Steak catalog item.

 # Lab 4 - Don't Follow the Org Chart